anhhd/analyticsbicc.github.io/people.md

 ## Advisory board

-We are very lucky to have the following managers for supporting and guiding our efforts in all projects.
+We are very lucky to have the following fantastic managers for supporting and guiding our efforts in all projects.

 {% include list-circles.html items=page.board-list %}

 ## Sponsorship

-Advanced Analytics team also benefits significantly from some outstanding head of division.
+Advanced Analytics team also benefits significantly from our outstanding head of division.

 {% include list-circles.html items=page.sponsor-list %}